typo3-themes/theme_bootstrap4_child/README.md

 5. Theme configuration
 	- Switch to the themes module and be sure you selected your new root page.
-	- Chose from the menu "Search" the entry "Site Rerlated Settings" and change options as you wish.
+	- Chose from the menu "Search" the entry "Site Related Settings" and change options as you wish.
 	- Don't forget to save your changes.

 6. Your are ready to use the theme